MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 4. The ``-w`` flag specifies the column of the CSV which contains the sound file names;
 5. The ``-p`` flag, with the value `mean_spectrum`, tells the program we want spectra for *utterances* (rather than for *sibilants*).

-Once this finishes, we run the command: `Rscript 4_generate-mts-measures.R ./output/ParlBleu-subset_sibilants.csv ../ParlBleu-subset/ output/ -f 0.035 -d -w discourse -p sibilant -z -m 0.5`.
+Once this finishes, we run the command: ``Rscript 4_generate-mts-measures.R ./output/ParlBleu-subset_sibilants.csv ../ParlBleu-subset/ output/ -f 0.035 -d -w discourse -p sibilant -z -m 0.5``

 Here's what each argument does:

 1. The positional arguments do the same thing as above (note: the output directory must be the same as that used in the `mean_spectrum` step);
 2. The ``-f``, ``-d``, ``-w`` flags do the same as above;